If you're thinking about retiring early, let me share some of the surprising benefits of early retirement I never anticipated.

 I had never seen her so mad about her job before.
 This was when I finally convinced her to finally plan her exit strategy.
 But only after she got her promotion, which she ultimately did six months later.

-It was as if he was waiting for all our affairs to get sorted before coming into this world.
+It was as if our son was waiting for all our affairs to get sorted before coming into this world.
 Then we had a daughter two and a half years later.
 So in a big way, early retirement gave us the greatest gifts of all.
 Hooray!

-We fully expected our net worth to stay flat or even decline after we both left our jobs.
-But instead, our net worth has grown along with the markets thanks to a good economy and being able to do what we enjoy.
+We fully expected our net worth to stay flat or maybe even decline after we both left our jobs.
+But instead, one of the biggest surprising benefits of early retirement is ironically more wealth.

 Over the weekend, I went to a Hastings School of Law community fair where their law students and law professors helped address any legal questions residents had for free.
 After waiting in line for two hours, a professor basically told me I should be OK.

 That weekend, I swore to myself that if I ended up receiving 100% of my severance package, I would never return to Corporate America.
 Yet, once my son arrive in 2017, I started itching to get back to work.
 It's almost like evolution forces parents to build more wealth once kids come in order to ensure the survival of our species.